Paediatrics and Child Health Division

 Paediatrics is a medical specialty concerned with the health and wellbeing of children and young people.
 Advocacy for the health needs of children and young people is a key component of a paediatrician’s work.

-The Paediatric Policy and Advocacy Committee oversee the paediatric policy and advocacy agenda.
+The Paediatrics & Child Health Policy and Advocacy Committee oversee the paediatric policy and advocacy agenda.
 This includes developing RACP policy positions relating to child health and informing RACP advocacy on issues related to the health and wellbeing of children and young people.

 Advocacy strategy

-The Child Health Advocacy Strategy 2022-25 provides an overarching framework for advocacy on child health and takes a rights-based approach to child health.
-The Strategy builds on the positions established in the RACP position statements: Inequities in Child Health (2018), Early Childhood: The Importance of the Early Years (2019) and Indigenous Child Health in Australia and Aotearoa New Zealand (2020).
+The Child Health Advocacy Strategy 2022-25 (PDF) provides an overarching framework for advocacy and takes a rights-based approach to child health.
+The Strategy builds on our positions established in the statements: Inequities in Child Health (2018), Early Childhood: The Importance of the Early Years (2019) and Indigenous Child Health in Australia and Aotearoa New Zealand (2020).

 The Strategy is a key advocacy piece for the Paediatrics and Child Health Division, with 4 key focus areas: